Meet Catherine, Lead Nurse

 How does your role make a difference at National Star?

 Many parents find it hard to let go of their son or daughter when they’ve cared for them for so many years.
 Having nurses on-site at National Star reassures them that their welfare is our top priority.
 Our job is to ensure that each and every learner and resident under our care has the opportunity to get the very most out of their time with National Star and have the experiences they deserve.
 Without the nursing teams in our residences and the care we provide, with the support of our other teams, many learners just wouldn’t be able to attend.
 Our holistic approach and way of looking at the whole of an individual’s wellbeing also means that medical requirements don’t have to interfere with their activities and social life.
-For example, gastrostomy feeds may need to occur six times a day, but these can be scheduled in a way that fits in with lectures and leisure time.
+For example, gastrostomy feeds may need to occur six times a day, but these can be scheduled in a way that fits in with study and leisure time.

 What training and development have you received?